Go to My Ireland

 Bangor Castle is not open to the public but the grounds of Castle Park are free to explore and feature lovely views over Belfast Lough.
 Look out for the bench dedicated to Belfast-born author CS Lewis who visited the gardens often.

 Within Castle Park, you’ll also find the North Down Museum.
-This fascinating free-entry space displays artefacts from the region’s history, including the Bronze-Age Ballycroghan swords and a replica Viking longhouse – the Norsemen established a base at nearby Strangford Lough (Strang Fjord) from which they carried out raids along Ireland’s east coast.
+This fascinating free-entry space displays artefacts from the region’s history, including the Bronze Age Ballycroghan swords and a replica Viking longhouse – the Norsemen established a base at nearby Strangford Lough (Strang Fjord) from which they carried out raids along Ireland’s east coast.

 Other gems include the Jordan collection, celebrating Bangor native Sir John Newell Jordan's travels in the Far East, along with a host of contemporary exhibitions on music, photography, and handmade craft.